fhiso/legacy-format/serialization.md

 ### IRI to Tag {#iri2tag}

-Every *structure* type IRI MUST be replaced by a *tag* as part of serialization, and every such replacement MUST be reversible via the IRI dictionary.
+Every *structure* type IRI MUST be replaced by a *tag* as part of serialisation, and every such replacement MUST be reversible via the IRI dictionary.
 The simplest technique to accomplish this is to create an *individual tag mapping* for every IRI with a unique key for each.
 However, it is RECOMMENDED that more compact *namespace definition*s be used;